 Our range of templates cover the requirements of ISO 9001:2015, ISO 14001:2015 and ISO 45001:2018, and offer an easy way to implement your next management system.

-Competency-based training programmes can vary greatly and be as unique as the facility and personnel working at a facility.
+Competency-based training programmes can vary greatly and are as unique as the facility and personnel working there.
 The distinct operations of the facility and the level of education, training, and experience of the personnel determine the necessary elements of a competency-based training programme.
 To establish and maintain a competency-based training programme, the following steps must be taken:

 - Identify competency-based training needs;

 - Prepare the training materials;

 How does your organization determine the necessary competence of person(s) doing work under its control that affect its environmental, safety and quality performance?
 Ensure that those competencies are possessed by the people doing the work under your organization’s control including: the organization’s own personnel, contractors and outsourced personnel working either on site or off site.